WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 ## Elevator Pitch
 - Raider Social will be a way for wright state students to connect and communinicate with each other.
-Raider connect will be exclusive to just wright state students.
+Raider Social will be exclusive to just wright state students.

 ## N things of complexity (componets)
 - UI Design